highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/growth.md

 });
 ```

-For more details, see [Morningstar’s Time Series API].
+For more details, see [Morningstar’s Time Series API - Growth].

 ## Relevant demos